Skip to Content

 Venelin Kotev ’26 is an older fan, having watched the sport with his mom since he was younger.
 Kotev notes watching the 2021 championship with his mom and rooting for Lewis Hamilton at the time.
 However, he’s grown fond of Verstappen over the years.
 “I like Max Verstappen at Red Bull.
 I like Red Bull as a company and the things that they do.
 And Verstappen himself, he’s got a great personality, and I like his driving style, too,” Kotev said.

 Verstappen’s 2021 victory marked a turning point that would affect the sport for years to come.
-Up until the 2023 season, Verstappen has dominated just about every race of the year, winning 19 out of 23 races in 2023.
-This dominance had a negative effect on newer fans especially, causing the sport to lose some of the excitement it once had.
+Until and through the 2023 season, Verstappen has dominated just about every race of the year, winning 19 out of 23 races in 2023.
+This dominance had a negative effect on newer fans especially, causing the sport to lose some of the buzz it once had.
 “It’s a little boring, to be honest, because Super Max is mostly dominating the field by a wide margin,” Haxton wrote.
 Yet, Haxton is hopeful that the 2024 season will bring back the excitement.
 “However, Ferrari looks strong these last few races and there’s still a lot that can happen,” Haxton wrote.
-“It was great to see Lando Norris win his first F1 race and to see Charles Leclerc win his home races.
+“It was great to see Lando Norris win his first F1 race and to see Charles Leclerc win his home race.
 I’m definitely enjoying this season so far!”

 There are only 20 drivers on the F1 grid and essentially only 20 people in the world who can compete in the sport.
 Getting to this high of a level is not easy and requires preparation starting at an early age.
 Some see this as one of the sport’s disadvantages.
 “The worst part is how hard it is for young drivers to get into F1.
 There are such a limited number of seats and the competition for them is fierce.
 Some great drivers haven’t been able to make it into the cars or stay in them long,” Haxton wrote.

-Besides driver-to-driver competition on the field, changing conditions from race to race or year to year adds to the excitement of the sport.
+Besides driver-to-driver competition on the field, changing conditions from race to race or year to year adds to the thrill of the sport.

 F1 is a unique sport because of its many intricate components.
 Not only does driver skill matter, but car capabilities do, too.
 Kotev argues that the latter matters more.
 “I think it’s really interesting how, although all the drivers are really good, and they’re all skilled, there is still obviously skill differences between the top drivers and the worst driver.
 But I think what’s more important, actually makes more of a difference in the race, is the car itself,” Kotev said.